 Each person needs to evaluate their own situation and determine what resources will help them the most.
-Whatever option you decide to pursue, take the time to thoroughly research the entity before sharing any personal information about yourself (SSN, address, etc.) or your finances (balances in your savings and checking accounts, your assets, etc.).
+Whatever option you decide to pursue, take the time to thoroughly research the entity before sharing any personal information about yourself (SSN, address, etc.) or your personal finances (balances in your savings and checking accounts, your assets, etc.).

 The Consumer Financial Protection Bureau (CFPB) has recently come out with guidelines called Five Steps for Making Financial Decisions that may be helpful if you find yourself in this situation.

 - Stop for a mental break before making a decision.

 - Verify and check what you are told.

 - Decide whether the costs and value are worthwhile for you.

 You can learn more about making financial decisions on our Achieving My Goals page.

 Latest posts by Tom Quinn (see all)